Why Air Conditioners Can’t Keep Up in the 100-Degree Indianapolis Heat

 • Keep your blinds down during the day

-• Change your filter, today
+• Change your filter

 • Cut back any shrubs around your A/C condenser